Notice: You are viewing a basic version of this page. Are you using a very old browser? If so, please consider upgrading

 Oesophageal Atresia and Antacid Medication

-Oesophageal atresia is a rare condition where babies are born without an intact oesophagus (swallowing tube) and usually have a connection between their windpipe and their stomach instead.
+Oesophageal atresia (OA) is a rare condition where babies are born without an intact oesophagus (swallowing tube) and usually have a connection between their windpipe and their stomach instead.

 The Feasibility Study

 The ideal way to study whether giving antacid medication benefits treatment or not is to conduct a clinical trial; randomly allocating babies to receive antacid medication or not, to see how it affects the likelihood of developing strictures and their severity.
 However, a clinical trial like this may or may not be acceptable to parents or health professionals.
-So a feasibility study was conducted in 2021 to understand the views of parents and doctors, in order to find out whether a clinical trial would be acceptable to them.
+A feasibility study was conducted in 2021 to understand the views of parents and doctors, in order to find out whether a clinical trial would be acceptable to them.

 Mixed-methods feasibility study to inform a randomised controlled trial of proton pump inhibitors to reduce strictures following neonatal surgery for oesophageal atresia

-The TOAST Trial
+The TOAST Study

 Further Support